A graph-state based synthesis framework for Clifford isometries: Abstract

 \section{Abstract}

 We tackle the problem of Clifford isometry compilation, i.e, how to synthesize a Clifford isometry into an executable quantum circuit.
 We propose a simple framework for synthesis that only exploits the elementary properties of the Clifford group and one equation of the symplectic group.
 We highlight the versatility of our framework by showing that several normal forms of the literature are natural corollaries.
-We report an improvement of the two-qubit depth necessary for the execution of a Clifford circuit on an LNN architecture.
-We also apply our framework to the synthesis of graph states and the codiagonalization of Pauli rotations and we improve the 2-qubit count and 2-qubit depth of circuits taken from quantum chemistry experiments.
+We recover the state of the art two-qubit gate depth necessary for the execution of a Clifford circuit on an LNN architecture, concomitantly with another work.
+We also propose practical synthesis algorithms for Clifford isometries with a focus on Clifford operators, graph states and codiagonalization of Pauli rotations.
+Benchmarks show that in all three cases we improve the 2-qubit gate count and depth of random instances compared to the state-of-the-art methods.
+We also improve the execution of practical quantum chemistry experiments.